ultraflame4/GravSim/README.md

 ## Notes:
 1. The collision physics is very buggy.
-2. Spawning too many bodies will make them disappear.
-I have no idea why.
+~~2.
+Spawning too many bodies will make them disappear.
+I have no idea why.~~ fixed